Characters: Snow White and the Seven Dwarfs

 - Proud Beauty: She has a Magic Mirror she would use everyday to confirm that she is the "the fairest in that land".
-When the mirrors claims that Snow White is the fairest the queen tries to have her killed.
+When the mirror claims that Snow White is the fairest the queen tries to have her killed.

 - Raven Hair, Ivory Skin: The Queen fit that description; at least before she drank the potion.

-- Vile Villain, Saccharine Show: She takes her jealously to dark extremes, treating it like an act of war.
+- Vile Villain, Saccharine Show: She takes her jealousy to dark extremes, treating it like an act of war.
 She is content with either having her heart torn out of her corpse as trophy or be buried alive when a poison apple turns out to be a deep sleep curse.
 She's also a potential sorceress as well as an implied torturer.
 This jarringly contrasts with the rest of the rather whimsical vibe of the film.

 - Villainous Breakdown: The Queen suffers this, but initially a rare cold - blooded one once she realizes Snow White is still alive.
-Then after she transforms herself into an old witch she definitely loses all her temper and lets her emotions get hold.
+Then after she transforms herself into an old witch she definitely loses all her temper and lets her emotions take hold.